threadsjs/threads.js/README.md

 await client.posts.likers("aAaAAAaaa")
 ```
 ### client.posts.create
 The method is used to create a thread.
-Pass the text of the thread as the first parameter, and the userId (supported as string and number) as the second
+Pass the text of the thread as the first parameter, and the user id (supported as string and number) as the second
 ```js
 await client.posts.create(1, { contents: "Hello World!" })
 ```
 ### client.posts.reply
 The method is used to create reply to a thread.
-Pass the text of the reply as the first parameter, the userId (supported as string and number) as the second, and post id as the third
+Pass the text of the reply as the first parameter, the user id (supported as string and number) as the second, and post id as the third
 ```js
 await client.posts.reply(1, { contents: "Hello World!", post: "aAaAAAaaa" })
 ```
 ### client.posts.delete
 The method is used to delete a thread.
-Pass the post id as the first parameter, and the userId (supported as string and number) as the second
+Pass the post id as the first parameter, and the user id (supported as string and number) as the second
 ```js
 await client.posts.delete("aAaAAAaaa", 1)
 ```
 ### client.posts.like
 The method is used to like a thread.
-Pass the post id as the first parameter, and the userId (supported as string and number) as the second
+Pass the post id as the first parameter, and the user id (supported as string and number) as the second
 ```js
 await client.posts.like("aAaAAAaaa", 1)
 ```